 State courts presume that a properly executed will is valid.
 Because of this presumption, challenges without compelling evidence often fail.
 Whether you are successful in contesting a will in Texas varies based on the facts of each case.
 Those with strong legal representation and thorough evidence have a higher chance of success.

 Challenging a will is never easy.
 It involves emotional strain, complex laws, and strict deadlines.
-At Lewis Law Firm PLLC, we help families in Texas navigate these challenges with compassion and determination.
+At Henington Lewis Law Firm PLLC, we help families in Texas navigate these challenges with compassion and determination.
 Samantha brings professional training and understanding of probate disputes, making our firm a trusted partner in protecting your loved one’s true intentions.

 If you are wondering how to contest a will in Texas, our firm is here to help.
-Contact Lewis Law Firm PLLC today to schedule a consultation and learn how we can help.
+Contact Henington Lewis Law Firm PLLC today to schedule a consultation and learn how we can help.

 Take the first step toward protecting your legacy and giving your family lasting peace of mind.
 Whether you need a personalized estate plan or help handling a civil dispute, we're here to help.